 Christopher Rimmer’s critically acclaimed Amapondo, series featuring Nuguni cattle photographed on the east coast of South Africa, debuted at the New York Art Fair in April 2015 and was later accessed online by more than 25 million people leading to Art Business News Magazine nominating him the Top Artist to Watch in their 2015 summer edition.

-More recently, Christopher Rimmer exhibited large scale images of Luna Park, a one hundred year old fairground and a local land mark in his adopted city of Melbourne as well as commencing work in Angola and Namibia on a new series tentatively titled Fire and Water which will be exhibited in 2017.
+More recently, Christopher Rimmer exhibited large scale images of Luna Park, a one hundred year old fairground and a local land mark in his adopted city of Melbourne as well as commencing work in Angola and Namibia on a new series, Confluence, Tradition & Modernity & the Last Tribes of the Cunene River which will be released on 4 March 2019.

 ‘A stunning collection by a talented photographer.
 Prepare for a journey not just to Africa but to an oasis of balance and beauty.’